An honest map of the acquired portfolios: what each runs on, what it costs, what is worth keeping and what is duplicated.

 Parallel replatforming, the method each consolidation runs on.

-Vendor-agnostic assessment of the acquired estates.
+Vendor-agnostic assessment of the acquired portfolios.

 Frequently asked questions.